For Sale by Owner Questions & Answers

 real estate agent or buyer broker.
 There are exclusive buyer brokers who

-ONLY represent buyers, and have taken courses for this.
+ONLY represent buyers, and have taken specific courses for this.
 These are your

 best bet, since you can be assured they will not try to steer you toward